 Stratas holds five honorary degrees - from the University of Toronto, York University, McMaster University in Hamilton, the Eastman School of Music at the University of Rochester, New York, and the Julliard School of Music in New York.

-Stratas was appointed to the Order of Canada in 1972 and last year was presented with the Governor General's Award for Lifetime Achievement in the Performing Arts.
+Stratas was appointed to the Order of Canada in 1972, and in 2000 was presented with the Governor General's Award for Lifetime Achievement in the Performing Arts.

 Fiery and demanding one minute, playful the next, Stratas detests snobbery, hates being interviewed, adores men - most notably, Zubin Mehta, with whom she was involved for eight years - would much rather spend an evening with a backstage seamstress than a society doyen and possesses an indefatigable zest for both the joys and complications of living.

 If Auntie Mame was right when she said "life is a banquet, and most poor sons of bitches are starving to death," it's safe to assume that Teresa Stratas has never missed a meal.